UFC 297: Raquel Pennington vs. Mayra Bueno Silva live stream results and play-by-play

 Peña was unable to stay healthy, though, so the UFC booked Raquel Pennington and Mayra Bueno Silva for the vacant title, bringing us to where we are currently, with the two challengers ready to square off in the octagon later tonight.
 Pennington brings an ultra tough game to the table, being extremely difficult to finish (it took Nunes well into the fifth round to get it done), and at the same time, having her own battles with getting a finish.

 It’s anybody’s guess how this contest will go, but Raquel Pennington has been fighting since 2009 as an amateur, and 2012 as a pro.
 She has 11 bouts either as an amateur or as a contestant on TUF and bears the distinction of having finished Kim Couture in her very first pro bout.
-With 22 more fights since that night, “Rocky” has quite a bit of mileage on her.
-At 35, time isn’t exactly on her side, either.
+With 22 more pro fights since that night, it brings her fighting total to 34 bouts, most of which went the distance.
+“Rocky” has quite a bit of mileage on her, and at 35, time isn’t exactly on her side, either.

 Mayra Bueno Silva has been in 14 pro bouts that stretch back to 2015.
 She has no ammy contests and no exhibition matches, so the wear and tear on her, at 32 years of age, pales in comparison to that of Pennington.
 And while Bueno Silva says that she’ll be the one to finally extract an exciting fight from Raquel, many a woman has said that same thing, only to find themselves the subject of angry talk around the water cooler on Monday morning.
 Is Raquel Pennington ripe to be finished, or will this be another grueling snoozer?